 More detail on the framework is contained in the Proposed Low Impact Authorised Activities Framework.
 The submission period on this discussion paper has closed however a summary of the feedback received is detailed in the Response to Submissions document.

-DMP has compiled some frequently asked questions about the impact of the Mining Legislation Amendment Bill 2015.
+DMIRS has compiled some frequently asked questions about the impact of the Mining Legislation Amendment Bill 2015.